Ben10164/cordiality/README.md

 So this is intended to be created locally while solving the questions on Codility.

+You can access the problems at <https://app.codility.com/programmers/>.

+I'd recommend utilizing the tests in `tests/` that use pytest.

 ## Setup for Virtual Environemnt

 * Have Python installed (optional: any Python manager such as `pyenv` or poetry, but this tutorial will just be for normal venv)